Nonprofit Content Marketing Advanced Guide

 In fact, with the right tools in place, a strategic content campaign can create a flood of donor support for your cause.

-For many nonprofits, educating people about why your cause matters is an intrinsic part of the mission.
-Nonprofit content marketing allows you to do just that by engaging your audience with compelling content that explains why people should give some of their limited time and attention to help you fight the good fight.
+For many nonprofits, especially ones that work in lesser known or less easily understood fields, educating people about your cause is an essential part of the mission.
+Content marketing lets you do just that.
+Well-crafted content can explain why people should give their limited time and attention to help you fight the good fight.

 In addition to educating and inspiring, nonprofit content marketing can detail your organization’s mission and demonstrate your impact.
 Using a variety of media to show how your organization lives its mission goes a long way toward building a wide base of support for your cause.

-To make sure your content works for you over the long term, use SMART goals to shape your content strategy.
-SMART stands for
+To make sure your content works for you over the long term, use SMART goals (Specific, Measurable, Achievable, Realistic, and Time-bound) to shape your content strategy.

-In addition to overarching goals, every individual piece of content produced should have a specific goal associated with it, whether that’s driving attendance at a specific event, increasing social media subscribers, or encouraging volunteer recruitment.
+In addition to overarching goals, every individual piece of content produced should have a specific goal associated with it, whether that’s driving attendance at a specific event, increasing social media subscribers, encouraging volunteer recruitment, or even just boosting tour search engine optimization (SEO).

-Nonprofit content marketing can be a long game.
-It’s important to create an editorial calendar to help you organize and manage your content strategy.
+Play the long game with your nonprofit content marketing strategy.
+Create an editorial calendar to help you organize and manage your content plans.
 Long-term planning, combined with short-term pivots that relate to current events, can help your content succeed over the long term.

 And remember, you can use your timeline to measure the clear, realistic goals you have set as well — the calendar can include check-ins to see how your past content is performing in your chosen metrics.

-Nonprofit content marketing succeeds with consistent messaging.
-Key messages encapsulate what you want your audience to learn, share, and remember about your organization.
+Consistent messaging should inform your content creation plan.
+Key ideas that reflect your mission statement should encapsulate what you want your audience to learn, share, and remember about your organization.

-For instance, if your nonprofit is a Housing First organization working to increase access to stable housing in your city, a key message threaded throughout your content might be: By supporting our cause, you help us build a more humane community where our neighbors have a place to call home.
+For instance, if your nonprofit is a Housing First organization working to increase access to stable housing in your city, a key message threaded throughout your content might be building a more humane community where our neighbors have a place to call home.

-Once you’ve narrowed in on your messaging, you can choose the platforms you want to use to deliver it.
+Once you’ve honed in on your messaging, you can choose the platforms you want to use to deliver it.
 Consider the following strengths of some common forms of content marketing

-- Email to engage people already part of your community, and segmented audiences to match the level of engagement they show.
+• Email to engage people already part of your community with segmented audiences to match the level of engagement they show.
 You can add landing pages to your email campaigns that guide people to take specific actions on your website.

 Remember those SMART goals you set at the beginning of your content marketing journey?
 Because you made your goals both time-bound and measurable, you already know how to analyze your success.